GoogleChrome/web.dev/src/site/content/en/lighthouse-seo/http-status-code/index.md

 ## How the Lighthouse HTTP status code audit fails

-Lighthouse flags any page that returns an unsuccessful HTTP status code (in the 400s or 500s):
+Lighthouse flags pages that return an unsuccessful HTTP status code (in the 400s or 500s):

 <figure class="w-figure">